boazsegev/plezi-website/docs/guides/controllers.html.md

 This allows a module “library” to be used similar to the way “rooms” are used in node.js, so that event handling code can be reused across a number of different Controllers.

 After adopting a module into a websocket instance, the module will be able to `broadcast` Websocket events as if it were a controller.

+Read more at the [YARD documentation for this method](http://www.rubydoc.info/gems/plezi/Plezi/Controller#extend-instance_method).